Find Schools

 Coordination: Adjusting actions in relation to others' actions.

-Is There Job Demand for Amusement and Recreation Attendants?
+Is There Going to be Demand for Amusement and Recreation Attendants?

 In the United States, there were 300,000 jobs for Amusement or Recreation Attendant in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 27,900 new jobs for Amusement or Recreation Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 73,200 job openings in this field each year.
+The BLS estimates 73,200 yearly job openings in this field.

 undefined